eclipse-bluechi/bluechi/doc/man/bluechi-controller.conf.5.md

 #### **ControllerPort** (uint16_t)

-The port the manager listens on to establish connections with the `bluechi-agent`.
+The port the bluechi-controller listens on to establish connections with the `bluechi-agent`.
 By default port `842` is used.

 #### **AllowedNodeNames** (string)

 A comma separated list of unique bluechi-agent names.
-It's mandatory to set the option, only nodes with names mentioned in the list can connect to `bluechi` manager.
+It's mandatory to set the option, only nodes with names mentioned in the list can connect to `bluechi-controller'.
 These names are defined in the agent's configuration file under `NodeName` option (see `bluechi-agent.conf(5)`).

 #### **LogLevel** (string)